 Both (laminated paper and apps) allow the student to interact in the activity and manipulate the pieces.
 ABCmouse.com is a great example of an app that allows for this type of visual interactive learning, specifically the puzzle section of the app.

 I love how the student needs to focus on the small details in order to make the whole picture.
-And again, both the counting activity and plant activity could easily be turned in to a real life experience.
+And again, both the counting activity and plant activity can easily be turned into a real-life experience.

 - 15 Behavior Strategies for Children on the Autism Spectrum